Protecting Trees: A Guide to Understanding the Status of Protected Status

 TPO search

-To search for a TPO to locate one, contact your local Tree and Woodland officer at your local authority, who will be able to tell you whether the tree is protected.
-They will also be able advise you about the next steps to follow if the tree is in a protected area.
+If you want to find a TPO You can reach an Tree and Woodland Officer at the local authority.
+They can inform you if the tree is protected.
+They will also be able to guide you on the next steps you should follow if the tree is protected.

 Preservation order search